divi tips 141

 So I listed the native tools of Divi that would allow to change the colors of these highlighted images without having to replace them...

 Bingo!
-Divi's filter options enabled this:
+Divi's filter options allowed me this:

 color saturation at 200%